emarche/RL2Grid/README.md

 ## 🚀 Quick Start

+Before running an experiment, make sure to unzip the action spaces `env/action_spaces.zip`!

 To run training on a predefined task (remember to set up the correct entity and project for wandb in the `main.py` script):

 ```bash